 We are individuals who grew up in the 60’s where individualism and self-expression were a passion and way of life.
 At every age and stage of life, our generation has been known for not being afraid to express ourselves.

-For goodness’ sake, just this week we saw Helen Mirren teaching us how to twerk.
+For goodness’ sake, some time ago we saw Helen Mirren twerk!

 This “Beatnik” eccentricity of so many women our age was highlighted for me a few weeks ago when I organized a “meet-up” in my town for women over 50.
 As we shared our stories, two women revealed that they had just recently gotten tattoos.

 I was a little surprised – because when Baby Boomers were growing up, having a tattoo was not nearly as widespread or widely accepted as it is today.
 In fact, many people our age might have had parents who explicitly warned us NOT to get tattoos.

 But, a recent Pew study confirms that, today, roughly 15 percent of American Baby Boomers have tattoos and body art.

 What could be driving this sudden increase in tattoos for older women, and why is this tattoo trend noteworthy for the Sixty and Me community?

 Tattoos for Older Women Are Gaining in Popularity

 One topic that we discuss a lot in the community is our desire to define self-expression for ourselves and reject stereotypes about aging.
 Who’s to say that women our age are “too old” to have a tattoo?

 The last thing you expect to see on your grandmother’s arm is a tattoo of a Celtic cross or Buddhist lotus.
 But, for many women, getting a tattoo is a way to declare, if only to themselves, what they stand for and who they really are.